cloudnative-pg/cloudnative-pg/docs/src/declarative_role_management.md

 attribute for managed roles, but it can only accept a valid Kubernetes timestamp, or be omitted (defaulting to null).

+To support the equivalent of a PostgreSQL role with VALID UNTIL set to `'infinity'`, managed roles can use the attribute `passwordNeverExpires`.

+NOTE: it is considered an error to set both `validUntil` and `passwordNeverExpires` on a role.
-While `'tomorrow'` will be converted to a valid date by the database, `infinity` and `-infinity` can not.
+This configuration will be rejected by the validation webhook.
-The declarative role manager will read expiry values set to `infinity` or `-infinity` in the database as timestamps far in the future or the past, respectively.
-This will be completely transparent to the user of managed roles, but it ensures CloudNativePG can read and manage roles that may have been created directly in PostgreSQL.

-By coherence with the way we manage passwords, a managed role with no `validUntil` will not change the `VALID UNTIL` set in the database role.
+By coherence with the way we manage passwords, a managed role with no `validUntil` (and `passwordNeverExpires` unset) will not change the `VALID UNTIL` set in the database role.
-This is also consistent with PostgreSQL's policy of leaving the field NULL unless explicitly set to a timestamp.
-In a role with a `validUntil` timestamp set, the database role will be updated to this value.

-We don't have a way to set a managed role  to `infinity`, `-infinity`, or NULL on the database.
-You will need to set explicit timestamps far in the future or the past for equivalent behavior.

 Note that in Postgres there is no way to set a `VALID UNTIL` that is not null back to NULL
 ([see reference](https://www.postgresql.org/docs/current/sql-alterrole.html)).
+Similarly, in a managed role that had a set `validUntil`, the only way to make the password never expire it to explicitly set `passwordNeverExpires`.

+NOTE: in PostgreSQL it is technically possible to set a role as VALID UNTIL `'-infinity'` (thought it's not clear what purpose that would serve).
+Managed roles don't support this.
+To mark a role as expired, one can simply set a `validUntil` anytime in the past.

 !!!
 Warning
     The declarative role management feature has changed behavior since its